divyaprabhakaran7/AI-Spring-2021/README.md

 * [Navigation](#navigation)

 ## Setup
-Use a Python 3.7 interpreter (or above)
+Use a Python 3.7 interpreter (or above).
 Download the following packages into your project:
 - pandas
 - xlrd v 1.2.0